Cauliflower Rice is easy to make and is a delicious side dish. You can mix it up a thousand different ways.

 Sign In to add your own private notes

 FAQs and Expert Tips

-Yes, cauliflower rice is commonly called keto rice because it is super low in carbs and often used in to make keto friendly rice recipes.
+Yes, its commonly called keto rice because it is super low in carbs and often used to make keto-friendly rice recipes.

-You can buy cauliflower rice at the grocery store.
-You can find it in the produce section and also in the frozen food section.
-If you don't have time to make cauliflower rice, buying it premade can save you a little time in the kitchen.
+You can buy riced cauliflower at the grocery store.
+You can find it in the produce section and frozen food section.
+If you don’t have time to make your own, buying it premade can save you a little time in the kitchen.

-Cauliflower rice only has 3 net grams of carbs per cup.
-When compared to white rice at nearly 50 grams of carbs per cup, this is quite a bargain.
+Cauliflower has 3 net grams of carbs per cup.
+This is quite a bargain compared to white rice at nearly 50 grams of carbs per cup.

-Yes, cauliflower rice can be frozen.
-You can freeze the rices cauliflower before cooking so that you can use it later.
-Any keto rice dish that you've made with cauliflower rice can also be frozen and reheated later.
+Yes, it can be frozen.
+You can freeze the riced cauliflower before cooking to use it later.
+Any keto rice dish you’ve made with cauliflower can also be frozen and reheated later.

-Cauliflower rice is high in fiber, low in calories and may help with weight loss and healthy weight maintenance.
-Cauliflower rice is a great substitute for white rice if you're watching your carbs or following a keto diet.
+Cauliflower is high in fiber, low in calories, and may help with weight loss and healthy weight maintenance it’s also a great substitute for white rice if you’re watching your carbs or following a keto diet.